 As the COVID-19 vaccine rollout began in the United States in December 2020, many of us breathed a sigh of relief.
 The end of the pandemic seemed at last to be within sight.
 For those who were pregnant or breastfeeding, however, the outlook wasn’t so clear.

-At issue: The initial clinical trials testing the efficacy and safety of vaccines in development excluded people who were pregnant or breastfeeding.
+At issue: The initial clinical trials testing the efficacy and safety of vaccines excluded people who were pregnant or breastfeeding.
 In some countries, they were barred from receiving a COVID-19 vaccine.
 No such bans exist in the United States.

-Weighing vaccine risks and benefits
+Weighing vaccine benefits and risks

 “The message in the U.S. was, ‘Have a conversation with your physician to discuss the risks and benefits so you can make a decision,'” said Kathryn Gray, MD, PhD.
 Dr. Gray is an associate obstetrician in the Division of Maternal-Fetal Medicine at Brigham and Women’s Hospital.